 While it's a really nice option to have, it can also be an overwhelming experience to go through.

-Let me break down how to switch energy providers, as well as give you the tools to make it much simpler than when I went through the process several years ago.
+Let me break down how to switch energy providers, as well as give you the electricity price comparison tools to make it much simpler than when I went through the process several years ago.

 Step #1: Find Out if You're in a Deregulated Market – Can You Switch Electric Companies?